edrex/static-starter/README.starter.md

 ## Features:

- - 3 steps to start building a site
+ - straightforward way to start building a site
- - Preconfigured to work with Prose.io
+ - Preconfigured for Prose.io
   - Builtin "edit" link on each page
   - Media browse/upload
   - links.jsonp for page to easy page linking
- - Starter template using bootstrap 3, easy to swap out
+ - Includes a simple layout using Bootstrap 3

 ## FAQs